Parquet Flooring: Style Tips

-Parquet flooring was perfected in the grandest of settings – at the Palace of Versailles – and been associated with prestige ever since.
-Not only does it evoke a sense of history, but by bringing wood of various colors and grains together in a classic pattern, parquet truly is inspired by nature.
+Parquet flooring was perfected in the grandest of settings – at the Palace of Versailles – and has been associated with prestige ever since.
+Not only does it evoke a sense of history, but by bringing wood of various colours and grains together in a classic pattern, parquet truly is inspired by nature.

 The classic elegance of parquet flooring is matched by long-lasting durability and the stability of real timber.
 Plus, every block is unique.
 With deep shades and rich grain detail, you’ve got nature’s beauty beneath your feet.